-There are hundreds of acupuncture points (called acu-points) along the body’s 14 major meridians, or energy-carrying channels.
-Sixteenth century Chinese doctors used the term “Qi” (pronounced “chee”) to describe the energy that circulates through meridians.
+There are hundreds of acupuncture points (called acu-points) along the body’s 14 major meridians (energy-carrying channels).
+Sixteenth-century Chinese doctors used the term “Qi” (pronounced “chee”) to describe the energy that flows through meridians.
 The belief is that illness is caused by a disruption of Qi, which leads to an imbalance of energy.
 Acupuncture can correct this energy disruption.

 What happens during acupuncture treatment?

 After your condition is discussed, the acupuncturist will examine you for reactive areas to determine which points to use.
 Acupuncture needles are sterile, pre-packaged, disposable, and hair-thin.
 The needles are placed at various depths, ranging from a fraction of an inch to two inches.
-Wear loose fitting clothing (gowns are provided), as you will have to partially disrobe in order to receive acupuncture.
-Exercise good hygiene but don’t come heavily perfumed as many patients have chemical sensitivities.
 After the needles are inserted and stimulated, they stay in place from a few minutes up to 20 minutes.

 In a treatment series, the acupuncturist will use different combinations of points and different needling techniques.
 These combinations help stimulate new sources of healing as the patient’s response to treatment is observed.

 You should wear loose-fitting clothing (gowns are provided), as you will have to partially disrobe in order to receive acupuncture.
 Exercise good hygiene, but don’t come heavily perfumed, as many patients have chemical sensitivities.